-4.9.1 Every pupil will have opportunities for personal guidance interviews with a qualified careers adviser whenever significant study or career choices are being made.
-Careers advisers can help pupils to locate ambitious education and career options, by identifying opportunities and assessing pupils' abilities, interests, and achievements.
+- 5.12.1 Every pupil will have opportunities for personal guidance interviews with a qualified careers adviser whenever significant study or career choices are being made.
+Careers advisers can help pupils to locate ambitious education and career options, by identifying opportunities and assessing pupils' abilities, interests, and achievements. - 5.12.2 Every pupil will have at least one such interview by the age of 16, and the opportunity for a further interview by the age of 18. - 5.12.3 The school will integrate this guidance within the pastoral system so that personal careers interviews can be followed up by the form tutors or their equivalent.
+The personal guidance will be clearly connected with the wider careers programme.

-- 4.9.2 Every pupil will have at least one such interview by the age of 16, and the opportunity for a further interview by the age of 18. - 4.9.3 The school will integrate this guidance within the pastoral system so that personal careers interviews can be followed up by the form tutors or their equivalent.
-The personal guidance will be clearly connected with the wider careers programme. - 4.9.4 Careers advisers working with young people with special educational needs or disabilities will use the outcome and aspirations in the Education, Health and Care plan, where they have one, to focus the discussion. - 4.9.5 Careers advisers working with looked after children or care leavers, will use their Personal Education Plan or pathway plan to help focus the discussion.
-Pupils will have a named adviser who can build a relationship with them and better understand their individual needs. - 4.9.6 The school will use a qualified careers professional, who can be an appropriately trained member of school staff, to provide personal guidance interviews. - 4.9.7 The school will use the Career Development Institute's (CDI) Professional Register of advisers holding Level 6 or higher qualifications and follow their guidelines on how advisers can develop their own skills and gain higher qualifications.
-The school will view the Professional Register to search for a career development professional who can deliver a particular service or activity. - 4.9.8 The school may wish to access an online register of accredited organisations to commission facetoface support from an organisation which holds the Matrix Standard.
+- 5.12.4 Careers advisers working with young people with special educational needs or disabilities will use the outcome and aspirations in the Education, Health and Care plan, where they have one, to focus the discussion. - 5.12.5 Careers advisers working with looked after children or care leavers, will use their Personal Education Plan or pathway plan to help focus the discussion.
+Pupils will have a named adviser who can build a relationship with them and better understand their individual needs. - 5.12.6 The school will use a qualified careers professional, who can be an appropriately trained member of school staff, to provide personal guidance interviews. - 5.12.7 The school will use the Career Development Institute's (CDI) Professional Register of advisers holding Level 6 or higher qualifications and follow their guidelines on how advisers can develop their own skills and gain higher qualifications.
+The school will view the Professional Register to search for a career development professional who can deliver a particular service or activity. - 5.12.8 The school may wish to access an online register of accredited organisations to commission face-to-face support from an organisation which holds the Matrix Standard.
 This includes all contractors engaged in delivering the National Careers Service, which have undergone an assessment of their delivery of advice and support services on careers, training, and work.

-5.0 MONITORING, EVALUATION AND REVIEW
+6.0 MONITORING, EVALUATION AND REVIEW

-- 5.0.1 Evaluation of the school's career programme is an on-going and cyclical process, and all aspects are regularly reviewed and monitored to inform future policy planning. - 5.0.2 The school will use the compass tool to self-evaluate and improve the quality of careers provision against the 8 Gatsby Benchmarks. - 5.0.3 Formal monitoring of the impact of the careers programme will be carried out through: lesson observations and learning walks ○ onward destinations information and data ○ review meetings with external partners and evaluation of the impact of services provided. - 5.0.4 Evaluation also includes the views of employers, training providers, governors, pupils, and parents.
-Their views are elicited via, discussions, surveys, and questionnaires. - 5.0.5 The Trust will monitor the operation and effectiveness of arrangements referred to in this policy at each school. - 5.0.6 The Trust will review this policy annually in consultation with each school.
+- 6.1 Evaluation of the school's career programme is an on-going and cyclical process, and all aspects are regularly reviewed and monitored to inform future policy planning. - 6.2 The school will use the compass tool to self-evaluate and improve the quality of careers provision against the 8 Gatsby Benchmarks. - 6.3 Formal monitoring of the impact of the careers programme will be carried out through: - lesson observations and learning walks - onward destinations information and data - review meetings with external partners and evaluation of the impact of services provided - 6.4 Evaluation also includes the views of employers, training providers, governors, pupils, and parents.
+Their views are elicited via, discussions, surveys, and questionnaires. - 6.5 The Governing Body, Headteacher and assigned programme leader will monitor the operation and effectiveness of arrangements referred to in this policy at each school. - 6.6 The Trust will review this policy annually in consultation with each school.

-6.0 USEFUL LINKS
+7.0 USEFUL LINKS

-6.0.1 This policy supports and is underpinned by key school policies including those for teaching and learning, assessment, recording and reporting achievement, PSHE, work related learning and enterprise, equal opportunities and diversity, health, and safety, gifted and talented, and special needs.
-It forms a significant part of the school's development of the 'Every Child Matters' agenda: makes a positive contribution and prepares for economic well-being.
+7.1 This policy supports and is underpinned by key school policies and guidance, including those for teaching and learning, assessment, recording and reporting achievement, PSHE, work related learning and enterprise, equal opportunities and diversity, health, and safety, gifted and talented, and special needs.
+It forms a significant part of the school's development of the 'Every Child Matters' agenda: makes a positive contribution and prepares for economic wellbeing.